Redone0001/waitlist/frontend/src/Pages/FC/guides/documentation/guide.md

 New Spawn checklist
 - Verify within Home / Forward staging range.
 - Verify systems rental status.
-	- If rented, have council contact Contact Keleilos Shizaru to obtain permission to run.
+	- If rented, check within command team (with a everyone ping) if nobody already contacted Keleilos Shizaru to obtain permission to run.
+Give 1 hour and scroll history.
+Any fc can reachout but only 1 person should do it.
-	- If owned by horde or NPC / Hostile space, proceed.
+	- If owned by horde, Slyce, NC or NPC / Hostile space, proceed.
 - Find or Verify a safe staging area (with clone bay preferably).
 - Validate a safe route utilizing Titan bridges, ansiblex, or gate to gate route.
-	- If route utilizes ansiblex, Council should contact Woodius Miles for fuel management of ansiblex.
+	- If route utilizes ansiblex, an fc should contact Woodius Miles for fuel management of ansiblex.
+Same logic as rental satus.
 - Ping Announcement channel for new staging and any applicable info.
 - Ping Move fleets as needed.

 Returning checklist (post mom kill)
-- Ping announcement channel that focus is over
+- Ping that focus is over
 	- If in rental system, include 3 days to move ships and equipment out of area.
 	- If clone bay in rental structure, include 3 day notice to move clone out of area.
 - Ping move fleets back home.
-	- If route utilizes ansiblex, Council should contact Woodius Miles for fuel management of ansiblex.
-- Reset staging in Gila staging or MJ-
+- Reset staging in SCS MOTD
 - Contract mom loot to public and have it posted in SCS MOTD
 - Send contract money to SRP corp.